Art Deco Silver Compact Mirrors & Cigarette Cases

-Hallmarked Silver Art Deco powder compacts and cigarette cases are some of the most stylish to be seen.
+Hallmarked silver Art Deco powder compacts and cigarette cases are some of the most stylish to be seen.
 They are highly collectible and many could be said to be a good investment.
-We like to add to our collection of Art Deco compacts and cases and research the history of each item which we pass on to the purchaser in the form of a lavishly illustrated historical fact pack.

 This exquisitely beautiful and stylish Art Deco vanity was made by Victor Mayer, who was a Faberge workmaster.
 His firm was located in Pforzheim - the gateway to the Black Forest.
-This city is famous as center of jewellery making, so much so, that it was known colloquially as Goldstadt ('Golden City').
-The name of Victor Mayer is well known for their luxurious ultra vanities, high end jewellery and the exceptionally skilled workmanship as we see in this adorable Art Deco powder compact.
+This city is famous as a centre of jewellery making, so much so that it was known colloquially as Goldstadt ('Golden City').
+The name of Victor Mayer is well known for their luxurious ultra vanities, high end jewellery and the exceptionally skilled workmanship that we see in this adorable Art Deco powder compact.

 This is an exceptionally rare and most likely a unique Art Deco Le Roy et Fils sterling silver ruby & gold powder compact.
 The maker of this fabulous Art Deco compact needs no introduction.
 However, they have such a wonderful history it is good to share it.

-The firms accolades include Master clockmaker to Napoleon, Princess Pauline & the Duc de Bourbon.
-Examples of their work is found in all the major collections as well as the Ministere de la Guerre, Paris.
+The firm's accolades include Master clockmaker to Napoleon, Princess Pauline & the Duc de Bourbon.
+Examples of their work are found in all the major collections as well as the Ministere de la Guerre, Paris.
 They are the only foreign clockmaker to hold a British Royal Warrant under Queen Victoria.

 To find this exceptionally rare compact in the original signed case is a source of great joy for us and the new owner who resides in the U.S.A.
 The compact is made from sterling silver, set with high quality rubies in the most striking geometric Art Deco design & the mounts for the rubies are solid gold.
 The influence for this ultra vanity is Cubism & this piece simply could not be more Art Deco!